mdn/content/files/en-us/web/http/methods/delete/index.md

 The **`DELETE`** HTTP method asks the server to delete a specified resource.

-Content sent in a `DELETE` request has no defined semantics, and therefore should be omitted.
+The `DELETE` method has no defined semantics for the message body, so this should be empty.

 <table class="properties">
   <tbody>